 Young Electric Blue Acara’s body usually has a pale, shiny blue color, but as they grow older, their color becomes more vibrant.

 Also, don’t be surprised if you see their heads have different colors.
-Many electric blue acara have a gray or black colored head, but that’s totally normal.
+Many electric blue acara has a gray or black colored head, but that’s totally normal.

 As it’s been mentioned earlier, the blue acara has rich colors which you can enjoy.
 And it’s no exception for their fins.
 Most of the time, you can see the yellow or orange horizontal lines along the blue acaras’ fins.